Do Go On - 396 - Rosemary Brown: A Musical Seance

 Am I right, boys?

-Just give them a fucking in hell.
+Just can remember they're fucking in hell.

-Such a weird thing for me to sign you up for as well.
+to sign you up for as well.

 You're like, no, I'm still going to have a number.

-Nah, we're packaged here.
+We're packaged here.

 Orgies await.